||Summary of Significant Accounting policies|

 other obligations such as product returns and refunds, and product warranties; provisions for uncollectible receivables; determining

-the net realizable value of inventory; recoverability of capitalized project costs and long-lived asset; for leases, determining
+the net realizable value of inventory; recoverability of capitalized project costs and long-lived assets; for leases, determining

 whether a contract contains a lease, allocating consideration between lease and non-lease components, determining incremental borrowing